 Matthias Halligan is at the University of New Mexico

 Learn International develop accessible and immersive courses for international students to come and study in Ireland.
-We sat down with some students from the US (including Matt), who are on one of their programmes at DCU, to discuss culture and education.
+We sat down with some students from the US (including Matt), who are at Dublin City University International Summer School, to discuss culture and education.

 Are the Irish friendly?
 And how does Ireland and the US differ in other ways?

 At least from my experience with the school [here], most of my family is Irish, so we grew up in that kind of mindset – so a lot of it’s really similar.
 But this is my first time in Ireland – most of my family come from New York – and I am third-generation.
 I have relatives in the Midlands [of Ireland] – and we’re planning to meet!

 World cities like New York or maybe London can be isolating – perhaps a smaller city like Dublin is ironically less “lonely”.
 Would you agree?